 “Dean @Helmut_Anheier @thehertieschool “Why the #EU was so unprepared for this #refugeecrisis?” pic.twitter.com/ZftyCLC5eU

 Whether there is a straight road to integration depends, as he said, on future policy decisions and on the discourse surrounding ‘diverse societies’.
 In his view, the current situation is a chance to avoid the mistakes made during the ‘guest worker’ period.
 That is to say, avoiding the segregation of refugees and/or migrants through housing policies, and organising inclusive education systems in schools and universities, whilst also offering ways into the labour market by providing internships and mentoring programmes.
 An even bigger challenge is whether society as a whole embraces this long road to integration.
 There is an urgent necessity to adapt laws, structures and procedures to generate an up-to-date political framework for immigration and asylum in Europe.
 But this will only work if the establishment of a long-term, inclusive ‘welcoming culture’ succeeds.

-Helmut K. Anheier, Dean of the Hertie School of Governance, concluded the event by asking: Why was the EU so unprepared for this refugee crisis?
+Helmut K. Anheier, Dean of the Hertie School, concluded the event by asking: Why was the EU so unprepared for this refugee crisis?
 Considering the fact that this issue will define the political agenda for many years to come, he emphasised the need to continue and intensify this debate in the future.

 More about the author